Towards pedestrian head tracking: A benchmark dataset and a multi-source data fusion network: Algorithmic Analysis

 \subsection{Head detection on Cchead dataset}

-To evaluate the SOTA Head detection methods, we test the performance of different methods on Cchead dataset in Table~\ref{Ccheaddete}.
-For evaluation metrics, we use the standard average precision ($ AP_{50}$).
-Faster R-CNN \citep{BS4-fastercnn} is a typical two-step object detector with region proposal networks.
-We use recent Swin \citep{DBLP:journals/corr/abs-2103-14030} backbone to improve the detection performace.
-As one of the milestones in the one-stage object detector, CenterNet \citep{9010985} detects each object as a triplet, rather than a bounding box.
-We follow CenterNet method and use DLA-34 \citep{8578353} backbone for head detection.
-PP-YOLOE \citep{ppdet2019} is an improvement YOLOV3 variant, which combines various existing tricks to achieve high accuracy while ensuring efficient speed.
-ViT \citep{10.1007/978-3-031-20077-9_17} backbone is integrated into PP-YOLOE.
-YOLOX \citep{BS4-yolox} is an anchor-free detector which achieves high accuracy by integrating YOLO series.
-We use CSPResNet \citep{9150780} as the backbone of YOLOX.
-To simplify detection pipelines, DETR directly utilizes the transformer for object sequence prediction.
-To improve the low detection performance of small objects in DETR, Deformable DETR \citep{zhu2020deformable} proposed deformable attention module to focus on small key sampling points around a reference point.
+To evaluate the SOTA head detection methods, we train and test them on our Cchead dataset in Table~\ref{Ccheaddete}.
+For evaluation metrics, the standard average precision ($ AP_{50}$) is computed in this study.
+Faster Region-Based Convolutional Neural Network (Faster R-CNN) \citep{BS4-fastercnn} is a typical two-step object detector with a region proposal network.
+Then, we use the recent Swin \citep{DBLP:journals/corr/abs-2103-14030} backbone to replace the traditional backbones to improve performance.
+As one of the important one-stage object detectors, the Center-based Object Detection Network (CenterNet) \citep{9010985} detects the object as a triplet instead of a bounding box.
+We follow the CenterNet method and use the deep layer aggregation (DLA)-34 \citep{8578353} backbone for head detection.
+PaddlePaddle (PP)-YOLOE \citep{ppdet2019} is an improved You Only Look Once Version 3 (YOLOV3) variant, which combines various existing tricks to achieve high accuracy while ensuring efficient speed.
+Vision Transformer (ViT) \citep{10.1007/978-3-031-20077-9_17} backbone is integrated into PP-YOLOE.
+You Only Look Once Version X (YOLOX) \citep{BS4-yolox} is an anchor-free detector.
+YOLOX integrates the YOLO series for higher performance.
+We use Cross Stage Partial Network (CSPResNet) \citep{9150780} as the backbone of YOLOX.
+Detection Transformer (DETR) simplifies detection pipelines by employing a transformer for object sequence prediction.
+To enhance its performance with small object detection, Deformable DETR \citep{zhu2020deformable} introduces a deformable attention module, effectively boosting detection accuracy for smaller objects.
+Real-time Detection Transformer (RT-DETR) \citep{10657220} improves the inference speed of DETR with an efficient hybrid encoder and uncertainty-minimal query selection strategy.

-Compared with SOTA methods, our MIFN, achieves the best performance on our Cchead dataset.
-Our MIFN, using only pseudo multi-source input (optical flow, depth, frame difference, and density maps) without external sensors, is more accurate than YOLOX with a 0.06 $ AP_{50}$ boost.
+Compared with SOTA methods, our MDFN achieves the best performance on our Cchead dataset.
+Our MDFN, using only pseudo multi-source input (optical flow, depth, frame difference, and density maps) without external sensors, is more accurate than YOLOX with a 0.06 $ AP_{50}$ boost.